 I want you to know right from the get go……

 I am blessed beyond measure to be the parent of children with mental illness.
 They are blessings.
 No, that does not mean that I am glad my kids have mental illness (who would?) or that we do not have difficult days because we do.
 What it does mean though is that out of the difficult times some amazing qualities and blessings have arisen.
 I have discovered that I can see the blessings in the midst of hard circumstances.
-I know I am blessed that GOD chose me to be the mom of some incredible and courageous kids.
+I have been blessed that GOD chose me to be the mom of some incredible and courageous kids.

 I AM BRAVE – When one gets to sit so close to someone that exhibits great struggle yet pushes through, it begins to rub off.
 It spurs me on to be courageous just like them.
 I figure if my loved one that is fighting mental illness can do hard things, so can I. Pushing myself to step out of my comfort zone has brought the realization that I am so much more capable than I ever thought.